logikfabrik/BuddyApiClient/src/BuddyApiClient.IntegrationTest/README.md

 # BuddyApiClient.IntegrationTest

-## How to run the integration tests
+## How to run

-To run the integration tests, run [Buddy On-Premises](https://buddy.works/docs/on-premises) in Docker.
+To run the tests, run [Buddy On-Premises](https://buddy.works/docs/on-premises) in Docker.
 Set up a Buddy user, and workspace, and generate a personal access token.
 Then add config to the BuddyApiClient.IntegrationTest project in VS, and run the tests.

 ### How to create the Buddy container